ibm-cloud-docs/discovery/connect.md

 {: #connectwebcrawl}

 <!-- Learn more topic WDS -->
-This beta feature can be used crawl public websites that don’t require a password.
+This feature can be used crawl public websites that don’t require a password.
 You can select how often you'd like {{site.data.keyword.discoveryshort}} to sync with the websites, the language, and the number of hops.

 -  `Sync my data` - You can choose to sync every 5 minutes, hourly, daily, weekly, or monthly.
 -  `Select language` - Choose the language of the websites from the list of supported languages.
 See [Language support](/docs/services/discovery?topic=discovery-language-support#supported-languages) for the list of languages supported by {{site.data.keyword.discoveryshort}}.
 It is recommended that you create a separate collection for each language.